 Jakob grew up in the Swiss Alps in Switzerland literally next to the Swiss Alps 100 course.
 He moved to the US in 1998.
-He always missed the alps and because of that organized the Swiss Alps 100 to allow runners from all over the world to experience the Swiss Alps paradise.
-He gained a lot of experiences directing an ultra marathon by being a co-RD for the famous 5th oldest 100-miler in the USA the Angeles Crest 100.
+He founded the Swiss Alps 100 to share his love for the Alps and allow runners from all over the world to experience his childhood paradise.

 Christian Langenegger started casually running in university.
 However, it was only after he moved back to Switzerland from Canada that running became a mainstay of his life.
 In 2009, he ran his first marathon in Lucerne and was hooked.
 From there he went on to run approximately ten marathons a year till 2014.
 This year marks Christian’s return to running after a two-year hiatus, and there could be almost no better return than in helping with the Swiss Alps 100.